bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.11 =
+* Fix - Cannot update WC cart item quantity for non-activity items
+* Fix - Hide booking actions in WC emails (undesired display when more than 1 item)

 = 1.7.10 - 2019/10/25 =
 * Feature - Change booking quantity from the backend booking list (forced change only)